thomasdeml/kinesis-cli-plugin/README.md

    **Example 1:**

+   Simple shard metrics query using the defaults (average of IncomingRecords over the last 15 minutes).
+Output is always sorted by average in descending order.

    `aws kinesis get-shard-metrics --stream-name Test`

    **Example 2:**

+   Shard metrics query using some another metric and statistic.
+Output is sorted by average of datapoints for the shards in descending order.

    `aws kinesis get-shard-metrics --stream-name Test --metric-name WriteProvisionedThroughputExceeded --statistic Sum`

    **Example 3:**

+   Use other metric name and different start and end time.

    `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --start-time 2016-10-10T10:10:00 --end-time 2016-10-10T11:10:00`

+   **Example 4:**

+   Show only the average of the datapoints over the queried timeframe.
+   `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --statistic Sum --query "shard_metrics[*].{ShardId:ShardId,Average:Average}"`

 ### 2. Push support
    By piping output to the push extension, data gets put into the specified Kinesis Stream.